The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Design

 \subsection{Motor cryogenic assembly}

 The motor system that provides torque to the rotor is similar to that described in Hill \textit{et~al.},\cite{HillPB2bCHWP2020} with an increased number of coils due to the larger diameter of the SAT.
-The magnetic field from the motor coils couples to the magnet sprockets on the edge of the encoder plate (Fig.~\ref{fig:design_cad}), driving rotation.
-We employ optical encoders, a set of five IR light emitting diodes\footnote{Vishay, VSMB294008G, \url{https://www.henkel-adhesives.com/us/en/product/potting-compounds/loctite_stycast_2850ft.html}} (LEDs) mounted on an arm that hangs over a G10 encoder plate mounted to the rotor (Fig. \ref{fig:design_cad}).
-The LEDs are aligned with a matching set of photo-diodes\footnote{Vishay, TEMD1020, \url{https://www.vishay.com/docs/81564/temd1000.pdf}} located below the plate.
+The magnetic field from the 120 motor coils couples to the 80 magnet sprockets\footnote{K\&J magnetics Inc. D11-N52, \url{https://www.kjmagnetics.com/proddetail.asp?prod=D11-N52}} on the edge of the encoder plate (Fig.~\ref{fig:design_cad}), driving rotation.
+We employ two optical encoder assemblies, each with a set of five photo-diodes\footnote{Vishay, TEMD1020, \url{https://www.vishay.com/docs/81564/temd1000.pdf}} mounted on an arm that hangs over a G10 encoder plate on the rotor (Figs. \ref{fig:design_cad} and \ref{fig:encoder_assembly}).
+The LEDs are aligned with a matching set of five IR light-emitting diodes\footnote{Vishay, VSMB294008G, \url{https://www.vishay.com/docs/84228/vsmb294008rg.pdf}} (LEDs) located below the plate.
 The encoder plate is slotted at two different radii in order to chop the light emitted by the LEDs.
-The photo current signal chopped by the wider slots drive the motor coils by providing feedback through the motor drive electronics (Sec.~\ref{des-driver}), while the signal chopped by the finer slots is fed to the encoder electronics for calculation of the rotation angle of the CHWP (Sec.~\ref{des-daq}).
+The photo current signal chopped by the 40 wider slots drive the motor coils\footnote{APW electromagnet, FC-6035, \url{https://apwcompany.com/fc-6035/}} by providing feedback through the motor drive electronics (Sec.~\ref{des-driver}), while the signal chopped by the $570 - 1 = 569$ finer slots is fed to the encoder electronics for calculation of the rotation angle of the CHWP (Sec.~\ref{des-daq}).
+One missing finer slot is a reference for marking the rotor’s absolute rotation angle.
 Two encoder heads are installed at 180$^\circ$ from one another for redundant angle encoding.
 Data from both encoder heads can be combined to estimate the rotor's off-center displacement, as described in Appendix. \ref{sec:sag-method}.